dane-johnson/couch/roadmap.md

 ### Better error messages
 Okay, now I want a message other than "main.lua not found!" if the lua file fucks up.
 Also, I want Lua errors to kill the program with an error message and a stack trace.

+### Added model importing
+I did this without writing about it in the roadmap.
+I still want to add a way to get multiple meshes on the same model, but I'll save skeletal animation until we have a working physics system

+### Refactoring pass
+I want to clean things up and see if some of the code can be combined into multiple files.
+Also, I want a better user experience, so I might wind up removeing the %includes from the swig files and customizing the interface by hand.
+I also want to add a whole mess of constants so that I don't have to test for keypresses.
+Lastly, I want to test if a function exists before calling it from the lua file, so stubs aren't necessary to prevent a crash

+- [ ] Combine files
+- [ ] Better interface
+- [ ] Constants for keys and the like
+- [ ] No crash on calling non-existant scripting hooks